peterussell/instrument-training-blog/_posts/2016-04-20-ir-gs-46-gps-approach-charts-3.md

 **(Lack of..)
 MSAs in TAA Charts**

  - Terminal Approach Charts don't include MSAs, because the TAA Mininmum Altitudes serve this purpose instead
- - unlike MSAs, **TAAs are *flyable* altitudes, providing 1,000' of obstacle clearance, or 2,000' in mountainous areas
+ - unlike MSAs, **TAAs are *flyable* altitudes**, providing 1,000' of obstacle clearance, or 2,000' in mountainous areas
  - they also provide navigation and communication capability
  - it's also worth noting that the distances of the two side IAFs from the center IAF are chosen to accommodate